It’s time for you to check the Domain Authority (DA) of your website. Moz officially announced that it has rolled out Domain Authority 2.0 on Tuesday.

 The Moz Bar, an extension that provides SEOs with Domain Authority score and a few other features, replaced Google’s PageRank Toolbar as one of the most trusted ranking metrics.

-Over the last few years, Moz failed to update the algorithm that measures Domain Authority.
+Over the last few years, Moz failed to update the core algorithm that measures Domain Authority.

 This coupled with the new Google Algorithm Update made Domain Authority less accurate, prompting a few users to change their preference to Domain Rating, which is a metric followed by AHREFs.

-Now, with the new Domain Authority up and running, Moz wants to reiterate its position once again as a leader in providing the most accurate data.
+Now, with the new Domain Authority up and running, Moz wants to reiterate its position once again as a leader in providing the most accurate data for the users and SEO agencies that offer guest posting and blogger outreach services.

 Sites hit hard by Moz Domain Authority 2.0 Update